 Trask modeled himself after King Henry VIII.
 This style of clothing was not only appropriate to the grid’s setting but also allowed him to look even larger and more imposing.

 However, without an army of servants to help him with clothing, keeping it clean was a challenge.
 Cleanliness was a significant concern in his life on Krim.
 When he was inside, spilled food and drink were a constant threat.
 Outside, he had to contend with mud and manure and refuse of all kinds—and chamber pots thrown out of the second-story windows that jutted out over the thoroughfares.

 Trask was twice as wide as his chair, only partly due to his physical flesh.
 The rest of the width came from his box coat, stuffed with historically accurate straw for added volume, with puffy upper sleeves and a fur lining.

 “Hey, dalcop!” yelled one of the regulars swilling strong ale at the central table in the room.
 “That cutpurse is back!”

 “Dalcop?” asked one of his mates.
 “Did you get that from your word of the day calendar?”

 Trask glanced out the window.
-Larry the Lifter half-hiding behind a cart piled high with skirrets.
+Larry the Lifter was half-hiding behind a cart piled high with skirrets.

 Skirrets.
 Thank God.

-It was a major point of contention between the grid’s residents and its owners.
+It was a significant point of contention between the grid’s residents and its owners.
 Why allow coffee but no potatoes?
 Why have cigarettes but no guns?
-Why did the grid’s residents have to suffer from colds, lice, and risk of gangrene but not something really fun and interesting, like the black plague?
+Why did the grid’s residents have to suffer from colds, lice, and risk of gangrene but not something really fun and exciting, like the black plague?

 There were all mysteries that nobody, not even the grid’s owners, could satisfactorily explain.